wallacewolv/wallacewolv/README.md

 </h1>

 <h4 align='center'>
-  A mobile and Front-end developer from São Paulo, Brazil.
+  A Front-end and Mobile developer from São Paulo, Brazil.
 </h4>